nmaiorana/csgy9223_IntroOffSec/challenge0/README.md

 ```
 Notice the data is in "little endian" byte order.
 This is important to know how to convert the raw source address into an integer.

-Performing a quick readelf to see why symbols are available.
+Performing a quick readelf to see which symbols are available.
 I found 2 interesting symbols containing the word "vault":

 ```aiignore
 (csgy9223py) nmaiorana@Nicks-Surface-6:~/csgy9223/csgy9223_IntroOffSec/challenge0$ readelf -Ws vault4 | grep vault